awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 To add a replication configuration to a bucket, you must have the `iam:PassRole` permission\.
 This permission allows you to pass the IAM role that grants Amazon S3 replication permissions\.
 You specify the IAM role by providing the Amazon Resource Name \(ARN\) that is used in the `Role` element in the replication configuration XML\.
 For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

 **Example 1: Replication configuration with one rule**
 The following basic replication configuration specifies one rule\.
 The rule specifies an IAM role that Amazon S3 can assume and a single destination bucket for object replicas\.
-The rule `Status` indicates that the rule is in effect\.
+The `Status` value of `Enabled` indicates that the rule is in effect\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <ReplicationConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">
-  <Role>arn:aws:iam::AcctID:role/role-name</Role>
+  <Role>arn:aws:iam::account-id:role/role-name</Role>
   <Rule>
     <Status>Enabled</Status>

-    <Destination><Bucket>arn:aws:s3:::destinationbucket</Bucket></Destination>
+    <Destination><Bucket>arn:aws:s3:::destination-bucket-name</Bucket></Destination>

   </Rule>
 </ReplicationConfiguration>